List of New York Rangers award winners: Retired numbers

 The New York Rangers have retired nine of their jersey numbers.
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky played the final three seasons of his 20-year NHL career with the Rangers and was the only Rangers player who ever wore the number 99 prior to its retirement.

 Team awards

 John Halligan Good Guy Award

 The John Halligan Good Guy Award is an annual award which "recognizes a player for their cooperation with the media throughout the season."
 It was renamed for longtime Rangers public relations director John Halligan after Halligan's death on January 20, 2010.

 Lars-Erik Sjoberg Award

 The Lars-Erik Sjoberg Award is an annual award given to the top rookie during training camp.
 The award is named for Lars-Erik Sjoberg, who was the Rangers chief European scout for eight years who died at the age of 43 on October 20, 1987.

+Mr. Ranger Award

+The Mr. Ranger Award (officially known as Rod Gilbert "Mr. Ranger" Award) is an annual award given to the player "who best honors Rod's legacy by exemplifying leadership qualities both on and off the ice, and making a significant humanitarian contribution to his community."